SC taking steps toward selling Santee Cooper

 But State House leaders already had agreed – even before meeting with Moelis – to pay ICF a flat $200,000 for an appraisal.
 And they do not appear intent on hiring Moelis, too.

-“Gov. McMaster continues to potentially create a fire sale environment by aggressively pursuing a buyer for Santee Cooper without fully understanding its value,” said House Speaker Jay Lucas, R-Darlington.
+“Gov. McMaster continues to potentially create a fire sale environment by aggressively pursuing a buyer for Santee Cooper without fully understanding its value,” Lucas said.
 “Hiring a brokerage firm led by Washington insiders who have candidly expressed an interest in making millions off of a deal is another reason why South Carolina taxpayers are frustrated with government.”

 Avery G. Wilks: 803-771-8362, @averygwilks